 Almost everyone finds the sound of waves combined with cool water in the Caribbean sun refreshing, but can there be more to this?

-Research finds that spending time by the ocean is pretty good for your wellbeing.
-In fact, according to an analysis of English census data published in the journal Health Place, persons who live by the coast report better physical and mental health than those who don’t.
+Research finds that spending time by the ocean is pretty good for your well-being.
+In fact, according to an analysis of an English census data published in the journal Health Place, persons who live by the coast report better physical and mental health than those who don’t.
 That incredible feeling of peace and calmness you experience at the beach is now being called “the blue space.”

 Here’s how the beach affects you.

 The crashing of the waves and the constant rushing of the ocean in the background is just as impactful.
 “It kind of de-stimulates our brains,” says Richard Shuster, PsyD, a clinical psychologist and host of The Daily Helping podcast.
 The noises — coupled with the visuals — activate your parasympathetic nervous system, which is “responsible for slowing us down and allowing us to relax and feel more engaged,” says Sally Nazari, PsyD, owner of Chrysalis Psychological Services and host of the podcast Beyond the Couch.

 Water is nature’s cure to life’s stressors.
 It is made up of naturally occurring positive ions that have the ability to make you feel at ease.
 Whether you simply walk along the coastline or jump in for a swim- you are sure to experience a feeling of relaxation.